Gavin-Persad/predictions/plan.md

 1. Reverted back to manual fixture entry until i find a free api or build a webscraper. ✅

 2. Test this is working.
-Both ways
+Both ways✅

-3. Create Edit Game Week component, with both API calls and manual entry
+3. Create Edit Game Week component, with manual entry✅

-4. Again test this all works
+4. Again test this all works✅

-5. Create View game week options component
+5. Create View game week options component✅

-6. Create Game week options individual components (view fixtures, view players scores).
-These will need to be linked to Supabase for data
+6. Create Game week options individual components (view fixtures, view MOTW).
+These will need to be linked to Supabase for data✅

-7. Test everything is working and linked to Supabase correctly
+7. Test everything is working and linked to Supabase correctly✅

 8. Update ReadMe